 About the Department

 The Department of Educational Administration was formally constituted within the University of Saskatchewan in 1964, when the Saskatchewan Normal School was subsumed by the University.
 Since that time, and in response to both provincial demands in our field and University expectations for faculty activity, graduate teaching and research has emerged as a central focus of the Department.
-Our graduate student body represents the largest graduate department in the University, all while the Department's team of eight and one-half faculty, and one and one-half support staff, continue to maintain commitments in undergraduate programming within the College of Education.
+Our graduate student body represents the largest graduate department in the University, all while the Department's team of five and one-half faculty, and one and one-quarter support staff, continue to maintain commitments in undergraduate programming within the College of Education.
 In so doing, the Department has made a significant contribution to the growth of graduate programming at the University—contributing to the successful achievement of key University goals within its First and Second Integrated Plans.

 The Department's mission is to prepare and develop educational practitioners and scholars through teaching, research, dissemination of research, and service in the disciplines of educational administration and leadership, across organizational and international boundaries.
 The Department seeks to promote the advancement of wisdom, knowledge, skills, and values that are necessary for the renewal of educational organizations at the local, provincial, national, and international levels.
 The Department faculty and associates are committed to the following guiding values: